ceph/ceph/doc/radosgw/swift/containerops.rst

 List a Container's Objects
 ==========================

-To list the objects within a container, make a ``GET`` request with the with the API version, account, and the name of the container.
+To list the objects within a container, make a ``GET`` request with the API version, account, and the name of the container.
 You can specify query parameters to filter the full list, or leave out the parameters to return a list of the first 10,000 object names stored in the container.